mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab3.rst

 Task 9 - Delete Task1 with their AS3 Applications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As david, use below AS3 declaration to delete couple of the application previoulsy created.
+As david, use below AS3 declaration to delete applications previoulsy created in the tenant Task1.

 .. code-block:: yaml
    :linenos: